Cambodia: EU draws criticism over 'inaction' against opposition crackdown | DW | 24.01.2022

 Cambodia's economy contracted by around 3% in 2020 and only grew by 2.2% last year, compared with highs of around 7% during the 2010s.
 Any further trade sanctions by the US or the EU, its main export markets, would severely hamper economic recovery efforts.

-Cindy Cao, associate researcher at the European Institute for Asian Studies, described the EU's response to the determination situation in Cambodia since 2017 as "unethical and inefficient."
+Cindy Cao, associate researcher at the European Institute for Asian Studies, described the EU's response to the deteriorating situation in Cambodia since 2017 as "unethical and inefficient."

 The bloc's "economic coercion did not have any of the positive impacts Brussels publicly declared to aim for," she told DW, noting that Sokha has not been released nor the CNRP reinstated.